Nightstrikermax/MAE-384-Group-Project/README.md

 # Part 2
+This section of the code used quadratic interpolation to provide smaller errors compared to linear interpolation.
+Quadratic interpolation uses higher orders of polynomials to give a closer approximation.
+Linear interpolation means the function will be linear between two coarse time steps and it performs better if the function is almost linear as well

 # Part 3
 This part of the code was used to approximate the amount of initially infected individuals using the SIR model with a constant amount of susceptible individuals and the amount of infected at a certain time.
 This part of the code was also used to help find the transmission rate of a disease based off of the same numbers used to find the individuals who were initially infected